Q. Who is conducting this research?

 A. The research is being conducted by the University of Oregon’s Institute for Policy Research and Engagement (IPRE), with the institute’s director, Bob Parker, leading the initiative.

-Q. What kinds of businesses should complete this survey?
+Q. What kinds of businesses complete this survey?

 A. All wine grape growers and wine producers in Oregon should complete this survey to enable the most robust statewide, regional, and varietal reporting.